evilpapa/kubeflow-website/content/en/docs/external-add-ons/fairing/install-fairing.md

 development environment for [local development][local], or [development in a hosted notebook][hosted].

-## Using Kubeflow Fairing with Kubeflow notebooks
+## 在 Kubeflow notebooks 中使用 Kubeflow Fairing

 Kubeflow notebook servers that are built from one of the standard Jupyter Docker images include Kubeflow Fairing and come preconfigured for using